humanmade/h2/CONTRIBUTING.md

 Work happens on `main`.
 Branch off `main`, open a PR back into it, get it reviewed.
 That's the whole loop for a source change.

-You never touch `release` directly – no commits, no PRs against it.
+Never touch `release` directly – no commits, no PRs against it.
 It is generated.
 When something lands on `main`, a GitHub Action checks out `release`, resets its source to match `main`, runs `npm run build`, force-adds the compiled `build/` directory (which is otherwise gitignored), and force-pushes the result.
 So anything you commit to `release` by hand is gone the next time the Action runs.

 What that means in practice: